f110/heimdallr/README.rst

 Deployment
 =============

-lagrangian-proxy is deployed to a kubernetes by an operator.
+lagrangian-proxy is deployed to a kubernetes by the operator.
-You can deploying by yourself. but we highly recommended to using an operator.
+You can deploying by yourself. but we highly recommended to using the operator.

-Depend on operator
+Depend on
 ---------------------

 * `etcd-operator <https://github.com/coreos/etcd-operator>`_
 * `cert-manager <https://github.com/jetstack/cert-manager>`_

+When start up the operator, check to exist some CRDs.

 Build & Run
 =============